tell stories, move masses

 Find out about our storytelling workshops:

-StoryTurns collaborates with organizations around the world to facilitate empowering digital storytelling workshops.
-Trained facilitators support participants in brainstorming, script writing, taking photos, story boarding and video editing.
+StoryTurns collaborates with organizations around the world to facilitate innovative and empowering digital storytelling workshops.
+Trained facilitators support participants in script writing, photography, storyboarding and video editing.
 By the end of the workshop, each participant has created their own film.

 A short video about our digital storytelling workshops.